+Informal definition.
 A zero knowledge interactive proof system (ZKIPS) is a special kind of IPS.
-There is an additional condition, namely, when $x \in L$, the verifier does not learn anything other than being convinced that the input x is indeed in L. In an IPS, the soundness condition protects the verifier from accepting an incorrect claim.
-In a ZKIPS, the new condition protects the prover from having to reveal any information (other than the correctness of the claim).
+There is an additional condition, namely, when $x \in L$, the verifier does not learn anything beyond the fact that the input x is indeed in L. In an IPS, the soundness condition protects the verifier from accepting an incorrect claim.
+In a ZKIPS, the new condition protects the prover from revealing any information other than the correctness of the claim that $x \in L$.
 When the prover follows the protocol for an input $x \in L$, the verifier will learn nothing beyond the fact that $x \in L$.

-Most standard NP proofs are not zero knowledge under standard complexity theory assumptions like $RP \neq NP$.
+Most standard NP proofs are not zero knowledge under standard complexity theory assumptions like NP not having polynomial time randomized algorithms with bounded error.
 Consider the standard NP proof that a graph is 3-colorable.
 The proof requires demonstrating a valid 3-coloring.
 Intuitively, this is not a zero knowledge proof system because the verifier has learned more than just the fact that the graph is 3-colorable.
-The verifier now knows a 3-coloring, which they would be unable to compute in polynomial time.
+The verifier now knows a 3-coloring, which they would be unable to compute in polynomial time themselves.
 Now the verifier can act as the prover and convince a different verifier that this graph is 3-colorable, something that they could not have done previously.